er537/blog/_posts/2023-09-05-whisper_interpretability.md

 `The show where celebrities answer hot questions while feeding even hotter wings.`

 We can also do this in the middle of the sequence.
-Here we let (start_index=150, stop_index=175) which corresponds to 3-3.5s in the audio and observe that the transcipt omits the words `hot questions`:
+Here we let (start_index=150, stop_index=175) which corresponds to 3-3.5s in the audio and observe that the transcript omits the words `hot questions`:

 ##### Original:
 `hot ones.
 The show where celebrities answer hot questions while feeding even hotter wings.`